delgadjd/delgadjd.github.io/_pages/about.md

 title: "About Julian Delgado"

 ---

-## Education

 Julian is passionate about being a lifelong learner and has a diverse set of interests.
 He enjoys bringing his ideas to life through microcontrollers and 3D-printed parts.
+He is seeking an entry-level role in the cybersecurity field with a focus on reverse engineering.

+## Education

-* Vanderbilt University
+* Vanderbilt University - Class of 2024
   * BS Computer Science
   * Concentration in Digital Fabrication

+## Work Experience
+American Express - Software Engineering Intern (Summer 2023)
+* Developed a RESTful API for audit log statistics using Java and Springboot.
+* Designed and implemented secure authorization and authentication mechanisms for API endpoints.
+* Collaborated with cross-functional teams to gather requirements and ensure seamless integration with existing systems.

 ## Technical Skills